Israel God Names

 Rock Art and Israel God name YH.

-The earliest engraved forms of Israel God’s name found in the Negev Desert include names such as YAH, YHH, all variations of the Hebrew root word YH, an Israel god proper name.
-The Hebrew script and its precursor, the Proto-Sinaic Alphabet, invented by Semites working in the Egyptian mines in the Sinai desert at Sarabit-el-Haddam dated 1900B C. Due to its simplicity, it popularized throughout the ancient world and many ancient nations, Canaan, Phoenicia, Greece, adopted its concept that later became the base of all alphabets in the world.
-With the script emergence, we see its utilization in Israel proper and in the Negev desert.
+The Hebrew script and its precursor, the Proto-Sinaic Alphabet, invented by Semites working in the Egyptian mines in the Sinai desert at Sarabit-el-Haddam dated 1900B C. Due to its simplicity, it popularized throughout the ancient world and many ancient nations, Canaan, Phoenicia, Greece, adopted the alphabetical concept that later became the base of all alphabets in the world.
+The name of God engraved in Negev Desert rock art provides archeological evidence that is hard to dispute.
+It provides a time frame and the spelling of Israel’s god name.